LedgerHQ/ledger-fresh-management/README.md

 ### Account Abstraction

 Account Abstraction is a long term goal of the Ethereum ecosystem to use the execution capabilities of a blockchain to implement the account verification logic instead of just implementing the logic of applications.
-Account Abstraction replaces the traditional concept of accounts associated with keys by account smart contracts,makingit possible to use custom verification logic (for example different signature schemes) and to perform additional checks such as using an allowlist of contracts and functions.
+Account Abstraction replaces the traditional concept of accounts associated with keys by account smart contracts,making it possible to use custom verification logic (for example different signature schemes) and to perform additional checks such as using an allowlist of contracts and functions.

 It has been partially implemented on Ethereum, with [Argent](https://github.com/argentlabs) pioneering its use since 2018, and there are currently several competing specifications ([EIP-4337](https://eips.ethereum.org/EIPS/eip-4337), [EIP-3074](https://eips.ethereum.org/EIPS/eip-3074) and [EIP-5806](https://eips.ethereum.org/EIPS/eip-5806)) being reviewed to move to a full implementation, enabling for instance to pay for network fees using different assets (e.g any [ERC-20](https://eips.ethereum.org/EIPS/eip-20) token), or define how transactions are ordered.